CrunchyData/pg_featureserv/hugo/content/examples/ex_query_functions_locate_country.md

 ## Example of API query

-The coordinate pair (47,8) can be passed into the function:
+The geodetic coordinate (47,8) is passed into the function:

 `http://localhost:9000/functions/postgisftw.country_by_loc/items.json?lat=47&lon=8`